 As mentioned, the rules and charges associated with withdrawing and transferring dormant pension funds vary from provider to provider, and scheme to scheme.
 There are also different processes associated with “frozen” Civil Service pensions.

-If you’ve left the Civil Service and not yet claimed your pension, you are classed as a “deferred member”.
+If you’ve left the Civil Service and have not yet claimed your pension, you are classed as a deferred member.
 To access your funds you will need to request to claim your deferred member retirement application from the Civil Service Pensions.

 Civil Service Pensions will then check the information supplied by your current employer, and send you a pension option and claim form to complete and return.

 If your completed forms are returned at least one month before your retirement date, your lump sum (if applicable) should be paid shortly before you retire.
 Your pension will commence a month after your retirement date, and paid monthly in arrears.

 Here you’ll find the answers to some of the questions we hear most often about frozen pensions.

 Any dormant pension is “safe” to the extent that it should still be accessible to you through your previous employer/provider if they’re operating as a business.

 If you decide to transfer your “frozen” funds to a personal pension plan, ensure to thoroughly research your new provider to ensure they are regulated, and check the fine print of the scheme in terms of its risks and rewards.

 What is the difference between “frozen” and closed pension plans?

 When a pension plan is terminated, the plan is closed completely.
 When a pension is “frozen” or “dormant”, it remains active but no new contributions are allowed.